ChicAfricanCulture/recipe-rhythm/README.md

 You see a recipe sequence briefly — then it disappears.
 Ingredients float around the screen like bubbles.
 Tap them in the correct order before the timer runs out.

-This project is part of an experiment: using **cognitive load** (attention + timing + interference) as the “action,” with African food as the cultural layer.
+This project is part of an unique African Gaming System: using **cognitive load** (attention + timing + interference) as the “action,” with African food as the cultural layer.

 ## Play